Alaska-class cruiser: Service history

 and served with the U.S. Navy during the last year of World War II, forming Cruiser Division 16 commanded by Rear Admiral Francis S. Low, USN.
 Similar to the fast battleships, their firepower was useful in shore bombardment, and their speed made them excellent fast carrier escorts, a role for which the two had become celebrated within the fleet by the war's end.
 Both Alaska and Guam protected when she was on her way to be repaired in Guam after being hit by two Japanese bombs.
 Afterward, Alaska supported the landings on Okinawa, while Guam went to San Pedro Bay to become the leader of a new task force, Cruiser Task Force 95, under the overall command of Vice Admiral Jesse B. Oldendorf.
 Guam, joined by Alaska, four light cruisers, and nine destroyers, led the task force into the East China and Yellow Seas to conduct raids upon shipping; however, they encountered only Chinese junks.
+Subsequently, both ships returned to the United States in mid-December 1945, and they were decommissioned and "mothballed" in 1947, after having spent 32 months (Alaska) and 29 months (Guam) in service.

 After the war, both ships served as part of Task Force 71, the designation for the U.S. Seventh Fleet's North China Naval Force.
 Its mission was to support the American occupation of southern Korea.
 This included executing various show-the-flag operations along the western coast of Korea as well as in the Bohai Sea.
 These naval demonstrations preceded Operation Chromite, the amphibious landing of U.S. Army ground forces at Incheon, Korea, on 10 September 1950.
-Subsequently, both ships returned to the United States in mid-December 1945, and they were decommissioned and "mothballed" in 1947, after having spent 32 months (Alaska) and 29 months (Guam) in service.

 In 1958, the Bureau of Ships prepared two feasibility studies to explore whether Alaska and Guam could be suitably converted into guided-missile cruisers.
 The first study involved removing all of the guns in favor of four different missile systems.
 At $160 million, the cost of this proposed removal was seen as prohibitive, so a second study was initiated.
 The study left the forward batteries (the two 12-inch triple turrets and three of the 5-inch dual turrets) unchanged, and added a reduced version of the first plan on the stern of the ship.
 Even though the proposals would have cost approximately half as much as the first study's plan ($82 million), it was still seen as too expensive.
 As a result, both ships were stricken from the Naval Vessel Register on 1 June 1960.
 Alaska was sold for scrap on 30 June 1960, and Guam on 24 May 1961.